pegasus-isi/pegasus/doc/sphinx/running-workflows.rst

 ==========================

 The DAG is an executable (concrete) workflow that can be executed over a variety of resources.
-When the workflow tasks are mapped to multiple resources that do not share a file system, explicit nodes are added to the workflow for orchestrating data transfer between the tasks.
+When the workflow tasks are mapped to your target resources, explicit nodes are added to the workflow for orchestrating data transfer between the tasks; performing data cleanups and registration of outputs.

-When you take the Abstract Workflow created in :ref:`Creating Workflows <creating-workflows>`, and plan it for a single remote grid execution, here a site with handle **hpcc**, and plan the workflow without clean-up nodes, the following concrete workflow is built:
+When you take the Abstract Workflow created in :ref:`Creating Workflows <creating-workflows>`, and plan it for a single remote grid execution, in this case for a site with handle **hpcc**, and plan the workflow without clean-up nodes, the following executable workflow is built:

 Planning augments the original abstract workflow with ancillary tasks to facilitate the proper execution of the workflow.
 These tasks include: